When someone wants an important Plot Device

 - Ronin has the protagonists attempting to steal a silver briefcase.
 The first time they try to steal it, it turns out to be a decoy with a bomb inside.

-- In The Score, Nick Wells (anticipating a double-cross) swaps out the sceptre he was hired to steal for they axle the used as stand-in during their trial runs, meaning that Teller ends up when nothing when he does betray him.
+- In The Score, Nick Wells (anticipating a double-cross) swaps out the sceptre he was hired to steal for the axle they used as a stand-in during their trial runs, meaning that Teller ends up with nothing when he does betray him.

 - Worse, Teller is the one who ends up being the main (and only) suspect.
 Nick gets away scott free.